arkin0x/cyberspace/readme.md

 ### Drift

-`drift` converts the action's Proof of Work (POW) into velocity in the direction the avatar is facing.
+`drift` converts the action's Proof of Work (POW) into velocity in the direction the avatar is facing (the quaternion).
 There is no drag in cyberspace, so velocity induces a perpetual drift akin to outer space.

 This new velocity is applied on the first step of the simulation after the drift action's timestamp.